-But Michael brings up a terrifying possibility: suppose industrial agribusiness is able to replace oil with biofuel!
+But Michael comments: suppose industrial agribusiness is able to replace oil with biofuel.
 Or maybe they could directly synthesize food with energy gathered from vast solar plants.
-This brings us to every good human's nightmare, the reason right wingers hate Al Gore and lefties hate Monsanto.
-We fear a society that is global, repressive, and sustainable: a collapse-proof dystopia.
-To make it even tighter, let's assume that this system can withstand climate change, and let's ignore Joseph Tainter.
-Then we would seem to be damned for all time.
-With industrial agriculture feeding the rich and expanding, the poor would be exterminated or assimilated, and "the rich" would become "everyone", walking behind our solar lawn mowers, doing dreary make-work office jobs, playing video games in which our actions have meaning, and buying food with no seeds that we might save to put the smallest crack in our total enslavement.
+This brings us to a nightmare scenario, a society that is global, repressive, and sustainable.
+With industrial agriculture feeding the rich and expanding, the poor would be exterminated or assimilated, and "the rich" would become "everyone", walking behind our solar lawn mowers, doing dreary make-work office jobs, playing video games in which our actions have meaning, and buying food with no seeds that we can save.

 At this point we have one card left: psychological sustainability.
 If we have no autonomy in our jobs, we do them badly; if our society makes life meaningless, we want to bring it down.
 I think this is the subconscious motive of the Tea Partiers.
 They have arrived through emotion where the Unabomber arrived through intellect: they hate this world and they want to blow it up.